Mangopay/mangopay2-python-sdk/README.md

 and requires:
 	requests
 	requests-oauthlib
-	portalocker
+	lockfile

-On Windows platforms PyWin32 is required.
-If you can't install portalocker or PyWin32 use
+If you have problem with using token file based cache (Configuration.TempPath) you can use memory cache:

 	sdk = MangoPayApi()
 	sdk.OAuthTokenManager.RegisterCustomStorageStrategy(MemoryStorageStrategy())